zeux/meshoptimizer/README.md

     &cluster_index_counts[0], cluster_count, &vertices[0].x, vertex_count, sizeof(Vertex), partition_size);
 ```

 The algorithm assigns each cluster to a partition, aiming for a target partition size while prioritizing topological locality (sharing vertices) and spatial locality.
-The resulting partitions can be used for more efficient batched processing of clusters, or for hierarchial simplification schemes similar to Nanite.
+The resulting partitions can be used for more efficient batched processing of clusters, or for hierarchical simplification schemes similar to Nanite.

 Two clusters are considered topologically adjacent if they reference the same indices.
 In some cases, it can be helpful to process the indices using `meshopt_generateShadowIndexBuffer` (or remap them manually using the remap table generated by `meshopt_generatePositionRemap`), which allows clusters to be considered adjacent even when boundary vertices have different indices due to attribute discontinuities.

-If vertex positions are specified (not NULL), spatial locality will influence priority of merging clusters; otherwise, the algorithm will rely solely on topological connections and will not merge disconnected clusters into the same partition.
+If vertex positions are specified (not `NULL`), spatial locality will influence priority of merging clusters; otherwise, the algorithm will rely solely on topological connections and will not merge disconnected clusters into the same partition, which may result in smaller partitions for some inputs.

 After partitioning, each element in the destination array contains the partition ID (ranging from 0 to the returned partition count minus 1) for the corresponding cluster.
 Note that the partitions may be both smaller and larger than the target size; given a target size, the maximum partition size returned currently is `target + target / 3`.